jo-m/trainbot/README.md

 - [ ] Crop stitched images to exact width and height
 - [ ] Use FFMPEG or Gstreamer for camera input, the Go webcam library often crashes after a couple 100s of frames
 - [ ] Use https://github.com/stapelberg/turbojpeg for faster jpeg encoding on output
-- [ ] Move all "application" code to internal/
 - [ ] Deploy to Raspberry Pi via [gokrazy](https://gokrazy.org/)
 - [ ] Maybe move patchmatch to separate repo
 - [ ] Add run/deploy instructions to README (including confighelper)